libra/website/docs/reference/libra-cli.md

 ### Description

-Libra CLI (client) is the user interface (interactive shell) to interact with the Libra Blockchain.
+Libra CLI (client) is the command line user interface (interactive shell) for interacting with the Libra Blockchain.
 It provides basic commands for a user to create accounts, mint coins, perform transfers, and query the blockchain.
 It can be used to interact with the testnet, a local Libra Blockchain, or any other remote blockchain chain by specifying a validator host.

 The following options are available: